S-B-Iqbal/Spindle-Detection/README.md

     - Spindle Analysis:
         - I perform Spindle Analysis from a 'Signal Processing' perspecive.
     - Loss Based Approach:
-        - Snore detection model is built using the Error Loss in each Time-Stamp.
+        - Snore detection model is built using the Error Loss for each Time-Stamp.